 Nutrition Assistance: Investing $35 billion in crucial nutrition programs over 10 years would provide millions more children with access to healthy meals at school and would expand children’s access to good nutrition during the summer.11

-Support for Students with Low Incomes: Investing $126 billion over 10 years would improve college affordability for low-income students by increasing access to Pell Grants and providing tuition assistance for students attending.
-Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), and minority-serving institution (MSIs).12
+Increasing Access to Affordable Higher Education: Investing $126 billion over 10 years would improve college affordability for low-income students by increasing access to Pell Grants and providing tuition assistance for students attending Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), and minority-serving institutions (MSIs).12

-Fostering Safer Schools for Girls of Color: Investing $5 billion over 5 years would help end the harsh discipline, discrimination, and criminalization that girls of color face in school.
-This investment would strengthen data collection around school disciplinary actions and arrests, and it would establish federal grants to support states and schools that commit to banning discriminatory disciplinary practices.13
+Fostering Safer Schools for Girls of Color: Investing $10 billion in the Ending Pushout Act over 10 years would help end the harsh discipline, discrimination, and criminalization that Black, Indigenous, and Latine girls face in school.
+This investment would establish federal grants to support states and schools that commit to banning discriminatory disciplinary practices, so these girls can stay in school.13 This investment would also strengthen data collection about school disciplinary actions and arrests which will make it easier to identify schools that need the most support.